 Keeping sugar levels on an even keel certainly helps to support the healthy function of all systems in the body.

 Fight free radicals and oxidative stress with your lemonade.
-Drinking lemon juice and beverages infused with ACV help to boost disease-fighting antioxidants in the body and provide a powerful protective effect.
+Drinking lemon juice and beverages infused with ACV helps to boost disease-fighting antioxidants in the body and provide a powerful protective effect.

 We live in challenging and demanding times; there seems to be a task to fill almost all moments of each day, and prolonged stress can deplete endogenous vitamin C levels.
 It's advisable to monitor your vitamin C stores closely with your doctor and supplement if needed.